Duration: 30-90 minutes

 The marginalisation of controversial issues such as politics, alcohol and religion (known by the acronym PARSNIPs) from the pages of EFL course books is a very topical issue.
 While the debate over the exclusion of these ‘taboo’ subjects from classroom dialogue rages on, the question of how PARSNIPs might be taught has been neglected.

-During the workshop, you will analyse and respond to a range of authentic materials and real-life teacher-student dialogues.
+During the session, you will analyse and respond to a range of authentic materials and real-life teacher-student dialogues.

 With reference to this content, we will discuss: